digimat/digimat-saia/README.rst

     >>> server.submitTransferReadDeviceInformation()

-If the deviceName is compatible with Python class variable naming convention, the SAIAServer object is automatically mapped (mounted) to a variable with the same name accessible in the node.servers (SAIAServers) object
+If the deviceName is compatible with Python class variable naming convention, the SAIAServer object is automatically mapped (mounted) to a variable with the same name (but lowercase and normalized) accessible in the node.servers (SAIAServers) object

 .. code-block:: python

-    >>> server=node.servers.Device1
+    >>> server=node.servers.device1

 This is really useful in interactive sessions when combined with automatic node discovering (see below).